Residential Battery Storage

 As with utility-scale BESS, the cost of a residential BESS is a function of both the power capacity and the energy storage capacity of the system, and both must be considered when estimating system cost.
 Furthermore, the Distributed Generation Market Demand (dGen) model does not assume specific BESS system sizes and it needs an algorithm to estimate residential BESS system cost based on the attributes of the residences (agents) it generates.

-- Conservative Technology Innovation Scenario (Conservative Scenario): The conservative projection is comprised of the the maximum projection in 2020, 2025, and 2030 amongst the 19 projections reviewed .
+- Conservative Technology Innovation Scenario (Conservative Scenario): The conservative projection is comprised of the maximum projection in 2020, 2025, and 2030 among the 19 projections reviewed.
 Defining the 2050 points is more challenging because only four data sets extend to 2050; they show cost reductions of 19%, 25%, 27%, and 39% from 2030 to 2050.
-The 25% is used for the moderate and conservative scenarios.
+The 25% is used for the Moderate and Conservative scenarios.
 In other words, the Conservative Scenario is assumed to decline by 25% from 2030 to 2050.

-- Moderate Technology Innovation Scenario (Moderate Scenario): The moderate projections are taken as the as the median point in 2020, 2025, and 2030 of the 19 projections reviewed.
+- Moderate Technology Innovation Scenario (Moderate Scenario): The moderate projections are taken as the median point in 2020, 2025, and 2030 of the 19 projections reviewed.
 Defining the 2050 points is more challenging because only four data sets extend to 2050; they show cost reductions of 19%, 25%, 27%, and 39% from 2030 to 2050.
-The 25% is used for the moderate and conservative cases.
+The 25% is used for the Moderate and Conservative scenarios.
 In other words, the Moderate Scenario is assumed to decline by 25% from 2030 to 2050.

-NREL has not maintained future cost projections for residential BESS for the ATB as it has for utility-scale systems.
-In their absence, we base residential BESS cost projections on the NREL bottom-up cost model for residential systems combined with component cost projections from BNEF.
+NREL does not maintain future cost projections for residential BESS for the ATB as it does for utility-scale systems.
+Instead, we base residential BESS cost projections on the NREL bottom-up cost model for residential systems combined with component cost projections from BNEF.
 BNEF has published cost projections for a 5-kW/14-kWh BESS system through 2030 (Frith, 2020), with the projections being based on learning rates and future capacity projections.

-- Estimate current costs for a range of BESS power and energy capacity combinations using the NREL bottom-up residential BESS cost model.
+- Estimate base year costs for a range of BESS power and energy capacity combinations using the NREL bottom-up residential BESS cost model.

 - Total and component cost results are recorded.